-Although the validity concerns mentioned above have already been discussed in the literature \cite{thibault2017psychology,micolaud2018framework,ros2020consensus}, there is still no systematic framework that thoroughly elucidates the methodological limitations of DecNef.
-Furthermore, the real-time nature of DecNef complicates efforts to test new protocols in a principled and reproducible manner.\\
+Although the validity concerns mentioned above have already been discussed in the literature~\cite{thibault2017psychology,micolaud2018framework,ros2020consensus}, there is still no systematic framework that thoroughly elucidates the methodological limitations of DecNef.
+Furthermore, the real-time nature of DecNef complicates efforts to test new protocols in a principled and reproducible manner.

 Here, we introduce a simulation framework that models DecNef training by replacing the human participant with an artificial agent.
 Using this framework, we analyze DecNef pitfalls from an ML standpoint and provide a controlled environment for exploring innovative DecNef protocols prior to real-life experimentation.
-Our contributions are threefold: (i) we introduce DecNefLab, a modular simulation framework that replaces human participants with latent variable generative models; (ii) we use it to analyze how alternative-class choice, initial conditions, and stochastic regulation shape DecNef learning and apparent non-response; and (iii) we demonstrate how this framework can diagnose maladaptive learning and guide protocol design \textit{in silico} before human experiments.
+The proposed framework is intended for \textit{in silico} evaluation and optimization of neurofeedback protocols prior to experimental validation in human studies, rather than for real-time closed-loop deployment.
+Accordingly, real-time computational constraints (e.g., inference latency or online deployment requirements) are outside the scope of this work, which focuses on pre-experimental protocol design and comparison.
+Evaluation is conducted in controlled simulation settings, including image data and synthetic fMRI, which provide a reproducible testing environment.
+In this context, our contributions are threefold: (i) we introduce DecNefSimulator, a modular simulation framework that replaces human participants with latent variable generative models; (ii) we use it to analyze how alternative-class choice, initial conditions, and stochastic regulation shape DecNef learning and apparent non-response; and (iii) we demonstrate how this framework can diagnose maladaptive learning and guide protocol design \textit{in silico} before human experiments.
 We believe that continued methodological development, driven by advances in ML, could help overcome current barriers to applicability, unlocking new opportunities for non-invasive brain modulation.
-Strengthening DecNef's methodological foundations is therefore essential to ensure its robustness, interpretability, and reproducibility, and we propose our simulation framework as a step toward that goal.\\
+Strengthening DecNef's methodological foundations is therefore essential to ensure its robustness, interpretability, and reproducibility, and we propose our simulation framework as a step toward that goal.